SimplexDevelopment/FeelingLucky/README.md

 Admins can also reload the main configuration, as well as individual and all player configurations.
 For this, the command is <b><span style="color:violet">/luck reload -m</color></b> for the main config,
 <b><span style="color:violet">/luck reload</color></b> to reload all player configurations, and <b><span style="color:violet">/luck reload -p <i>PLAYER_NAME</i></span></b> to reload individual player configuration files.
+Server owners and/or individuals with console access can run /rgc to regenerate the main configuration file in the case that there are values missing, corrupted, or invalid.

 ## <center><u><span style="color:blue">Server Requirements:</u></center>